 5 Reasons Why You Need an Internal PR Newsletter

 As PR pros we can get caught up in the everyday tasks of our work.
 That’s understandable; it takes time to broadcast the successes of an organization, cultivate relationships with media, protect a brand from detractors, benchmark competitors, and of course, track the success of programs and campaigns to report ROI.
-Besides stopping for a deep breath every once in a while, something PR professionals often forget to build into their hectic schedule is a way to share their successes with colleagues—and prove PR’s contribution to business goals.
+Besides taking a deep breath every once in awhile, something PR professionals often forget to build into their hectic schedule is a way to share their successes with colleagues—and prove PR’s contribution to business goals.

-It’s possible that employees may not see PR coverage and not know how the company brand is being represented.
+It’s possible that employees may not see PR coverage and therefore not know the public perception of the company.
 Or if they do, it is only the public message that your colleagues are seeing.
 If you’re not sharing you and your team’s work, colleagues are missing out on understanding on how you spend a big chunk of time.
 In a corporate landscape that demands budget line items have an associated justification, letting co-workers know how your work aligns with the work they do can be as powerful as your traditional PR activities.
 By continuing to work like this, you’re giving them the magic show without letting see behind the curtain.
 That’s why, in many ways, internal PR can be a synonym for transparency in the workplace for the comms department.

-- Take stock of the competitive landscape.
-A newsletter can be an opportunity to cover industry news, trends, and insights.
+Use a newsletter as an opportunity to cover industry news, trends, and insights.
 No matter how innovative a company is, competitors are a healthy part of any industry.
 That’s why highlighting the achievements, as well as the missteps of close competitors, can give colleagues insight into how to do their jobs.
-With your media monitoring solution in place, you can benchmark how well you’re doing in comparison to your top marketplace competitors.
-By sharing these metrics, you’re allowing colleagues insight into using how this data can inform future campaigns.
+With your media monitoring solution in place, benchmark how well you’re doing in comparison to top marketplace competitors.
+By sharing these metrics, you’re giving colleagues insight into how this data can inform future campaigns.

 Your PR work contributes to business goals as much as sales or engineering.
 And while the work of those two teams have easy ways to show coworkers the work they accomplish, you can do the same with an internal PR newsletter.